 Figure 2 illustrates system identification according to Ljung.
-It is clear that some extent the two interpretations of Figure 1 are integrated here, because there is feedback in the loop, but the emphasis is on the second interpretation.
+It is clear that to some extent the two interpretations of Figure 1 are integrated here, because there is feedback in the loop, but the emphasis is on the second interpretation.
 Models are actually calculated.
-In system identification models are often thought as black boxes, as long as they describe the input-output behaviour of the system it is not really interesting or relevant if their functional form is correct or true.
-In recent years passionate pleas for using system identification, in stead of modelling, in social sciences areas such as economics and psychology have been published by R.E.
+In system identification models are often thought as black boxes, as long as they describe the input-output behavior of the system it is not really interesting or relevant if their functional form is correct or true.
+In recent years passionate pleas for using system identification instead of modeling, in social sciences areas such as economics and psychology, have been published by R.E.
 Kalman (1982a, 1982b, 1983).
-The argument is that in these 'soft' sciences there is not enough prior knowledge to use modelling.
-Modelling in social sciences will inevitably be based on prejudices, not on valid prior knowledge derived from experience.
-We shall return to this discussion further on in the paper.
+The argument is that in these 'soft' sciences there is not enough prior knowledge to use modeling.
+Modeling in social sciences will inevitably be based on prejudices, not on valid prior knowledge derived from experience.
+We shall return to this discussion further on in the chapter.